-healthy snacks.
+Name some types of fruit and vegetables and know that they are healthy snacks.
 To understand that we should wash our hands to keep my body free from germs and how to wash them properly.
-Say why we brush my teeth and which snacks are better for our teeth.
+Say why we brush my teeth and which snacks are better for our teeth. animals vary with reference to how and where they live.
 Draw and name the human body main parts and the senses and conduct a simple experiment to test the senses.
 Explain that animals grow by reference to an animal life-cycle and link this to humans growing from gestation to adulthood.
 Understand the basic needs of animals and humans to live healthily and say some ways to stay healthy including a healthy eating plate.
 Take part in an experiment to feel my heart rate rise and understand how exercise keeps me healthy.
 Explain why we wash our hands and how to do it properly and why we brush our teeth and how to do it properly.
+Compare and contrast animals with and without backbones.
 Label the different types of teeth and say what their roles are in eating.
 Explain how to take care of our teeth including making good choices for snacks and drinks and what kinds of substances can harm them.
 Explain the basic working of the digestive system in humans.
 Give examples of carnivores, herbivores and omnivores and show how their teeth are related to their diet.
 Make a food chain to show the relationships between species in a habitat or environment.
 Living things and their habitats Name some animals around a common theme such as farm, rainforest, woodland, polar.
 Explain what these animals like to eat and see their environment as a whole ecosystem eg: cold, hot, salt water.
 Look at minibeasts and plants and other creatures in the school grounds respecting their right to live peacefully and observing them without damage.
 Say whether something is alive or dead or never alive and give some reasons.
 Say what a habitat is and give an example with some understanding of how the plants and creatures are interrelated.
 Show a simple food chain and how each part of the food chain relies on another part for food.
 Identify a habitat in the school grounds and explore creatures living their and show a simple food chain, eg: nettle, caterpillar, blackbird.
-Say how to take care of my local environment eg: not to leave litter, Use categorisations to group animals or invertebrates and see how some of the categories overlap.
+Use categorisations to group animals or invertebrates and see how some of the categories overlap.
 Study a habitat in the school grounds and carry out a simple survey to identify plants and animals with simple categorisations.
 Study my local area or school grounds to find ways of improving the environment and eco-diversity.
 Study how human development is impacting the environment and some ways we can help, eg: recycling, avoiding single use plastic.